DBraun/DawDreamer/README.md

 delay_processor.delay = delay_ms
 delay_processor.wet = delay_wet

+# Some plugins can take more than one input.
+For example, a sidechain processor plugin
+# can reduce the volume of the first input according to the second input's volume.
+sidechain_processor = engine.make_plugin_processor("sidechain_compressor", "path/to/sidechain.dll")

 # Graph idea is based on https://github.com/magenta/ddsp#processorgroup-with-a-list
 # A graph is a meaningfully ordered list of tuples.
 # In each tuple, the first item is an audio processor.